 - 1. Definitions.
 All capitalized terms not otherwise defined herein shall have the meanings given to them in the Loan Agreement. - 2.
 Amendment to Loan Agreement.
-Subject to satisfaction of the conditions precedent set forth in Section 3 below, the Loan Agreement is hereby amended as follows: - (a) Section 1.2 of the Loan Agreement is hereby amended by inserting the following defined terms in their appropriate alphabetical order: - "Amendment No. 2" shall mean Amendment No. 2 to Revolving Credit, Term Loan and Security Agreement dated as of May , 2003. - "Amendment No. 2 Effective Date" shall mean the date when the conditions of effectiveness set forth in Section 3 of Amendment No. 2 have been met to Agent's satisfaction. - (b) Section 1.2 of the Loan Agreement is hereby amended by amending the following defined terms to provide as follows:
+Subject to satisfaction of the conditions precedent set forth in Section 3 below, the Loan Agreement is hereby amended as follows: - (a) Section 1.2 of the Loan Agreement is hereby amended by inserting the following defined terms in their appropriate alphabetical order: - "Amendment No. 3" shall mean Amendment No. 3 to Revolving Credit, Term Loan and Security Agreement dated as of October 31, 2003. - (b) Section 2.1 of the Loan Agreement is hereby amended in its entirety to provide as follows. - "2.1 Revolving Credit Facility.
+Subject to the terms and conditions set forth in this Agreement, each Lender, severally and not jointly, agrees to make available to Borrower a sum equal to such Lender's Commitment Percentage of a revolving line of credit (the "Revolving Credit Facility") in the maximum principal amount outstanding at any one time of EIGHTEEN MILLION AND NO/100 DOLLARS (\$18,000,000) (the "Revolving Credit Limit"), which revolving line of credit shall be evidenced by one or more secured promissory notes (collectively, the "Revolving Credit Facility Note") substantially in the form attached hereto as Exhibit G."